Mayfair Mall shooting: Victims

 Seven adults and one teenager were injured in the shooting, but all of them survived.
 Four of the victims were involved in the altercation that sparked the shooting, while the other four were described by police as innocent bystanders.

-Suspect
+Perpetrator

 In a press conference, the Wauwatosa police chief said that, according to eyewitness accounts, the suspect was likely "a white male in his 20s or 30s".

-A later report from police clarified the suspect was a 15-year-old Hispanic male who allegedly committed the shooting due to a previous altercation with a group at the mall.
-The suspect was arrested during a traffic stop in Milwaukee, during which the believed weapon he used was also recovered in the car.
+A later report from police clarified the suspect was a 15-year-old Hispanic male named Xavier Sevilla who allegedly committed the shooting due to a previous altercation with a group at the mall.
+Sevilla was arrested during a traffic stop in Milwaukee, during which the believed weapon he used was also recovered in the car.
 Two more arrests in connection with the shooting were announced; a person believed to have been involved and the passenger of the car at the traffic stop.
 The suspect's name is being withheld as authorities have identified him as a 15-year-old male.
+On January 6, 2023, Sevilla pleaded guilty to five counts of first-degree reckless injury with the use of a dangerous weapon and on March 30, he was sentenced to 15 years in prison and five years of extended supervision.